d-car/cart-counter/README.md

 # Cart-Counter v0.5

+This app is currently a work in progress.

 Cart-Counter is a web app designed to help you keep track of your video game collection.

 Prerequisites